AndreiLix/FrODO/README.md

 Buiding an ML optimizer with competitve performance by integrating a computational neuroscience model into stochastic gradient descent.

+Implementation of the algorithm is found in `FOLDER_code/comdo/utils_proper.py`.

 Main outcomes of the project:

 ### Achieved stability across objectives with ill-defined Hessian matrices